Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - Open-source client applications

-- No-logs policy verified in multiple legal proceedings
+- No-logs policy verified in multiple legal cases

 - Highly configurable (encryption cipher, port selection, protocol choice)

-- Port forwarding support (rare among mainstream VPNs)
+- Port forwarding support (unusual among mainstream VPNs)

 - Dedicated IP option available